Floorp-Projects/Floorp/remote/doc/Security.md

 user account, there is little we can do to prevent secrets from being accessed or leaked.

-The preference `remote.enabled` is true on the Firefox Nightly release channel.
+The remote agent is available on all release channels.
 The [security review] was completed in November 2019.

 [security review]: https://bugzilla.mozilla.org/show_bug.cgi?id=1542229